GraphQL for RDF/SHACL

 TopBraid uses RDF to store and organize data.
 This means it offers great flexibility and solid standards to represent almost any data structure.
 You can combine tables and objects from multiple sources into an enterprise knowledge graph.

-TopBraid lets you use W3C standards (RDF Schema, SHACL and OWL) or GraphQL schemas to define types and fields alongside rich semantic rules and constraints.
-The approach uses GraphQL directives to significantly improve the value of GraphQL schemas for JSON-based data processing.
+W3C Standards (RDF Schema, SHACL and OWL) or GraphQL's own schema language are used to define types and fields with rich semantic rules and constraints.
+This approach uses GraphQL directives to significantly improve the value of GraphQL schemas for JSON-based data processing.
 You can define multiple views for the same data, supporting whatever data shape your application prefers.

-TopBraid automatically generates query schemas for use with GraphQL including powerful features to select, filter, aggregate, dynamically compute and page results.
-It also includes full support for SPARQL, and lets you use the schemas to validate updates from all angles using SHACL shapes.
+This combination is used to automatically generate query schemas for use with GraphQL including powerful features to select, filter, aggregate, dynamically compute and page results.
+It also includes full support for SPARQL, and lets you use the schemas to validate updates from using SHACL shapes.

 - GraphQL Data Shapes Directives (for GraphQL users)